 One of the most common types of non-conforming loans is a jumbo loan.
 This is commonly used when you need to finance more than the FHFA loan limit, which means the bank or lender usually needs extra protection in case you’re no longer able to keep paying the loan.

-Conventional Mortgage Loan Requirements
+Conventional Mortgage Credit Score

 Many programs don’t have income requirements or a specific minimum down payment for a conventional loan.
 Instead, they look at how much debt a borrower has compared to their income.
-You’ll typically want to have a debt-to-income ratio (DTI ratio) of 46% or less.
+You’ll typically want to have a debt-to-income ratio (DTI ratio) of less than 50%.You will most likely need a down payment of at least 5% — but putting at least 20% down could save you money on private mortgage insurance (PMI).

 Mortgage rates are affected by several factors, including the cost of federal housing, the federal rate, and your financial situation.
 One of the things you may have to choose is whether you want a fixed-rate or adjustable-rate mortgage.